fzarebinski/motorway-app/README.md

 ## Setup

-To set up the project you need to:
+In order to set up the project you need to:
 * install supported versions of Node and Yarn (check requirements),
 * run `yarn` to install dependencies,
 * copy `.env.sample` file and save it as a `.env` file,